shapeshed/flim.shapeshed.com/src/_posts/the-void-of-undefined-in-javascript.md

     foo = undefined;
     console.log(foo); // "oops"

 ES5 improved this by making undefined immutable.
 If your JavaScript engine [supports ES5][4] (and that feature) you are good.
 Or you might think you are.
-Because undefined isn't a reserved word it may be used as a function variable name.
+Because undefined isn't a reserved word it may be used as a function argument name.
 This also leads to unwanted results.

     var foo = function (undefined) {